 Based on that research, and you could even score each prospect, prioritize your efforts.

 Also, once you have the top 10/50/100 prospects (the number will depend on the size of your organization), research those top prospects even more deeply.
 Learn as much as possible about them by reading their blogs, biographies, or interviews.
+You must try and make the donation appeal as relevant and personalized as possible.

 3. Prepare Your Pitch